formagGinoo/GuiLongchaoReverse/README.md

 return null;
 }
 ```
-As we can see, each file start is set based on the this.startPosition + archiveFileInfo.pos, so for example, the `file: xlualibs/xlua/util which is at pos: 10863, starts at 169 + 10863 = 11032`.
-Then there is the `SimpleTextHelper.DecryptBytes` that use the same key as erlier (even though this this time the key is useless, seems like a placeholder), and looks like this:
+As we can see, each file startPosition is set based on the archiveContent startPosition + archiveFileInfo.pos, so for example, the `file: xlualibs/xlua/util which is at pos: 10863, starts at 169 + 10863 = 11032`.
+Then there is `SimpleTextHelper.DecryptBytes` that use the same key as erlier (even though this time the key is useless, seems like a placeholder), and looks like this:
 ```csharp
 public static byte[] DecryptBytes(byte[] data, string secretKey) {